 It was Hypatia’s adherence to Greek religious beliefs that ultimately led to her death.
 Sensing the imminent decline of the Roman Empire, Alexandria’s populace was filled with fear.
 Cyril, who had been appointed the city’s patriarch in 412 A.D., needed a scapegoat to divert the attention of the masses from the threat of invasion by northern barbarians.
 Hypatia, a prominent, self-acknowledged pagan woman who traveled freely through the streets of Alexandria, was a perfect target.
 She was also a friend of Cyril’s political enemy, the Roman prefect Orestes.
 The archbishop Cyril incited the mob to murder, and they murdered with a vengeance.
 One day during Lent in 415 A.D., Hypatia was torn from her chariot and dragged to a church, where she was stripped, her hair pulled out, and her arms and legs severed.
-Her flesh was then scraped from her bones with the sharpened shells of oysters, and her remains thrown into a fire.
+Her flesh was then scraped from her bones with the sharpened shells of oysters, and her remains thrown

 In response to those who called for an investigation of Hypatia’s death, Cyril maintained that she had moved, of her own volition, to Athens.
 With the death of Hypatia, Alexandra was closed as a mathematical center.